mongodb/libbson/doc/errors.md

 You do not need to destroy this structure.
 For those who use `GLib` and `GError`, this may feel unnatural.
-However, since our error cases are non-generic, it is suitable to additional memory allocations.
+However, since our error cases are non-generic, it is preferred to additional memory allocations.